openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 // When you change the width and height properties,

-// Flash Player changes the scaleX and scaleY properties accordingly. circle.width = 100;
+// OpenFL changes the scaleX and scaleY properties accordingly. circle.width = 100;

 circle.height = 75;